starkpay/apidoc/source/index.html.md

 ### Getting started

+Before you get started with implementing our API, it's important to first create and have your account verified...including the test one :-)

 - Create a new account or login at: <a href='https://dashboard.starkpayments.net'> Stark Merchant Dashboard</a>
+- Verify your registered email address
-- Complete your Profile and Business Details
+- Complete your Profile
+- Add a Business + Website URL
 - Generate a Test or Live API key

 # Authentication